LeeLacanlale/Simple-Gradiant/README.md

 # Simple-Gradiant
 ### Background Color Generator

-This is a web page that uses HTML, CSS and Javascript.
+This is a web page that uses **HTML, CSS and Javascript.**
-This will allow you to visually see which colors are compatible.
+This will allow you to visually see which colors are compatible for your website.